Top 5 SAP Security Risks & How to Mitigate Them

 How to Eliminate SAP Default Credential Vulnerabilities:

-• Block standard users, if not used and not required by any existing internal process.
+- Block standard users: Block default accounts if they are not used or required by any existing internal process.

-• Implement multi-factor authentication (MFA) for an added layer of security.
+- Implement MFA: Deploy multi-factor authentication (MFA) for an added layer of security.

 3. Vulnerabilities in custom code (i.e. SQL Injection Attacks)